Close Search

 Wyoming Bighorn Sheep Draw

-To apply for sheep, applicants will have to submit the entire fee, but if unsuccessful, they will receive a full refund minus the application and 2.5% processing fees.
-Applicants who don’t want to buy a point but still apply will want to look for units with random tags available, which means four non-resident tags issued.
-This gives hunters with no or low points a chance to be in a draw for a sheep tag without spending $150 every year on a preference point.
+To apply for sheep, applicants will have to submit the entire fee, but they will receive a full refund minus the application and 2.5% processing fees if unsuccessful.
+Applicants who don’t want to buy a point will want to look for units with random tags available, which means four non-resident tags issued.
+This gives hunters with no or low points a chance to draw a sheep tag without spending $150 every year on a preference point.
 Expect the random draw odds to be extremely low when a tag is available.
-In 2024, there were no random non-resident sheep tags issued due to the way the WGFD decided to allocate them.
+In 2025, there was one random non-resident sheep tag issued in unit 5.
+The only other way to draw a bighorn sheep tag in Wyoming is through the super tag drawing.

 Wyoming Bighorn Sheep Seasons and Dates